 Sexual abuse includes both physical contact and non-touching behaviors.
 Non-touching behaviors include exposing a child to pornography or trying to look at a naked child.
 Sexual abuse affects girls and boys in all communities.
 The age that consent can be given ranges from 16 to 18 years old.
 Sexual abuse of children is a criminal act.

-Sexual abuse cases are controlled by a wide range of laws and regulations because sexual abuse happens in many different settings: at a doctor’s office, at school, in church, in a parent’s house, and in the workplace.
+Sexual abuse cases are controlled by a wide range of laws and regulations because sexual abuse happens in many different settings: at a doctor’s office, at school, in church, in a parent’s house, with organization leaders like Boy Scouts, and in the workplace.
 While experienced sexual abuse attorneys know that sometimes the abuse is done by a stranger, more often than not it is done by someone the victim knows.
 And beyond that, someone they trust, look up to or even admire.